davidinfosec/DavidInfosec/readme.md

 #### A Python Script @ [Ely.gg CLI Lookup-Tool](https://github.com/davidinfosec/Ely.gg-CLI-Lookup-Tool)

-I created this script because I wanted to save on time and computer resources when looking up community-submitted prices for items in a popular video game, RuneScape.
+I created this script because I wanted to save on time and computer resources when looking up community-submitted prices for items in a popular video game, RuneScape 3.